JintaoWang1/JintaoWang1/README.md

 - 👋 Hi, I’m @JintaoWang1
-- 👀 I’m interested in coding and sports.
+- 👀 I’m interested in coding, data analysis and sports.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me robertwang612@gmail.com

 <!---